folio-org/folio-org.github.io/_remote/github/README-maven.md

    - Set the new development version by:
      - Incrementing the **minor** version for regular releases (`X.Y+1.0`) or
      - Incrementing the **patch version** for bugfix releases (`X.Y.Z+1`);
-5. Push the test branch to GitHub and create a pull request against the mainline branch;
+5. Push the temporary branch to GitHub and create a pull request against the mainline branch;
 6. Once the PR passes, merge the pull request (do _not_ use a squash commit — merge the full release branch history) and push the tag (`git push --tags`);
 7. Wait for the tag's GitHub Actions build to run (you can find it in the list under the `Actions` tab — look for the middle column specifying the tag's name);
 8. Announce it to the world: